rhomobile/rhomobile-docs/docs/en/edge/guide/runtime_config.md

 ## Configuration settings and values

 The following section describes each Config.xml setting and all of its possible values.

-####General notes about Config.xml
-* The `Config.xml` file affects only applications that use Zebra's Webkit.
-* It determines features of the RhoElements runtime, including keys that can be intercepted by the application and whether to pre-load modules on startup.

-* The `CaFile` setting applies only to apps built with RMS 4.0 that use the stock browser.

-* Fullscreen Mode is currently unavailable for the iOS7 SDK.
-For details, please refer to the [Differences in iOS7](build_ios#differences-building-for-ios7) section in the [Build for iOS](build_ios) doc.

 ##ApplicationCache
 ###ApplicationCacheQuota